fluiddyn/transonic/README.rst

 - :code:`# pythran def` instead of :code:`# pythran export` (to stress that it is not the same command).

 - A tiny bit of Python...
-The decorator :code:`@pythran_def` replaces the Python function by the pythranized function if FluidPythran has been used to produced the associated Pythran file.
+The decorator :code:`@boost` replaces the Python function by the pythranized function if FluidPythran has been used to produced the associated Pythran file.